 Another non-negotiable in Peter’s design concept for Kiwi Roa was the walk-in full size engine room, located to port under the central cockpit.
 This is where all major systems are located or focussed, and it allows for all maintenance major or minor to be completed in relative comfort without disrupting daily life onboard.

 Kiwi Roa is fitted with a Cummins 4B-3.9M naturally aspirated diesel developing 72 HP at 2600 rpm driving through a PRM 160 gear box at a 2:1 ratio.
 The main prop shaft is 50 mm stainless steel with a Manecraft packless stern gland seal.
-Ultimately responsible for motoring propulsion is a Brunton Autoprop, a self-pitching semi-feathering high quality propeller which is an ideal solution for sail-assist motoring, a combination often resorted to in restricted channels as found in Patagonia or in other high latitude areas where wind is usually on the nose and either to strong or nothing at all.
+Ultimately responsible for motoring propulsion is a Brunton Autoprop, a self-pitching semi-feathering high quality propeller which is an ideal solution for sail-assist motoring, a combination often resorted to in restricted channels as found in Patagonia or in other high latitude areas where wind is commonly on the nose and either too strong or nonexistant.
 The propeller will self-pitch so the motor is always properly loaded no matter what engine or boat speed, optimizing speed and fuel efficiency.

 A Yanmar 1GM, a 10 HP single cylinder marine engine (converted to fresh water cooling which is passed through a 55 L hot water cylinder) is fitted as a DC generator.
 This engine can be started both manually and electrically, meaning there is always enough power to start the main engine.
 A belt drives a 190 amp alternator as a main charging unit, a Bock 1.5 HP open belt drive refrigeration compressor, and a 50 mm Jabsco emergency collision pump.
 No solar panels or wind generators are deployed; Kiwi Roa has a 140 L (5 cubic feet) fridge and a 200 L (7 cubic feet) deep freeze using eutectic holdover plates.
 This requires the power of a direct-drive compressor; an hour morning and night from the generator keeps batteries charged and provides hot water in addition to holding the refrigeration down.
 On shore power the compressor is driven by an AC electric motor, and hot water by an element in the cylinder.